EngineHub/WorldEditDocs/source/usage/clipboard.rst

 Rotating
 ~~~~~~~~

 Sometimes you may want to rotate your copy.
-The ``//rotate <angle>`` command currently lets you rotate your copy around the Y (up-down) axis 90 degrees or at any multiple of 90 degrees.
-To be accurate, it actually allows you to revolve your copy around the relative offset that you were at when you originally made the copy.
-If you wanted to rotate a copy around its center, you would have had to stand in the middle of the copy when you had made it.
+The ``//rotate <y> [x] [z]`` command currently lets you rotate your copy
+around the Y (up-down) axis 90 degrees or at any multiple of 90 degrees.
+To be accurate, it actually allows you to
+revolve your copy around the relative offset that you were at when you originally made the copy.
+If you wanted to rotate
+a copy around its center, you would have had to stand in the middle of the copy when you had made it.

+Note that the rotate command can also take an angle to rotate around the X or Z axis, though you must specify 0 for the
+axes that you don't use, e.g. for X axis rotation ``//rotate 0 90``, and for Z axis ``//rotate 0 0 90``.
+These two axes
+can be used to make something vertical, horizontal, or vice versa.

 .. figure:: /images/clipboard/rotate.png